richardmukechiwa/client-subscription-prediction/README.md

 ## ⭐ Acknowledgements

-Inspired by the UCI Bank Marketing dataset and XGBoost documentation.
+Inspired by the UCI Bank Marketing dataset and XGBClassifier documentation.

 If you like this project, feel free to clone the repo and share it!